ig3/nginx-auth-request-azuread/README.md

 #### oauth_token_rul

-This is the URL that the nars server will access to obtain an access token.
+This is the URL that the naraad server will access to obtain an access token.

 #### oauth_tenant